Pinchas (Phinehas / Dark Skinned)

 On each Sabbath that falls during these three weeks, we read special prophetic portions called Haftarot of Admonition, which are meant to disturb our false sense of peace.

 In fact, the word translated as admonition is d’puranuta, means to disturb.

 It is often easy to think that we are living in peace here in the Holy Land.
 Children play in the streets and most of us dwell in cities without walls and fortifications.

 Then a siren blasts, a rocket explodes, and our sense of peace is shaken and we must face the reality of living in a land set apart by God Himself.

 In this week’s Haftarah (Jeremiah 1:1–2:3), Israel is compared to the first fruits that were set apart as holy (kadosh), to be offered up to the Lord.

 “Israel is the Lord’s hallowed (kadosh—קדש) portion, His first-fruits of the increase.
 All that devour him shall be held guilty, evil shall come upon them, says the Lord.”
 (Jeremiah 2:3)

 It is clear that God opposes any person, nation or force that seeks to destroy Israel.

-Today, and throughout history, there is certainly a desire to see Israel — God’s holy portion — destroyed through war and slanderous attacks of war crimes, blood libel, human rights violations, and apartheid.
+Today, and throughout history, there is certainly a desire to see Israel—God’s holy portion—destroyed through war and slanderous attacks of war crimes, blood libel, humanitarian blockades, and apartheid.

 God Honors Truth in Action